Episode 48. A journey to transform special education: Catching up with Guy Stephens at Alliance Against Seclusion & Restraint

-Listen to the podcast via the audio file below, or on Spotify, Stitcher or iTunes here.
+Listen to the podcast by playing the audio file below, or on streaming sites like Spotify, ApplePodcasts, Pandora, etc

-Read the transcript in the link below the audio file.
+Read the podcast transcript below the audio file.

 Bio

+Episode 25.
 “There are a lot of areas autism researchers have viewed as deficits that can actually confer advantages”: Talking with MIT researchers Anila D’Mello and Liron Rozenkrantz

 I had an amazing conversation with Drs Anila D’Mello and Liron Rozenkrantz from MIT about their research review and other work about autism, rationality and cognition!